EMS Synthi 100: Users

 The Synthi 100 owned by Jack Dangers can be heard being used extensively on electronica group Meat Beat Manifesto's album R.U.O.K.?.
 Many photos from that album's CD sleeve are close-up photos of the Synthi 100's control panels and displays.
-It was claimed that his unit was the only one still in working condition at that time.

 A Synthi 100 (formally from Melodia Radio) is on display at the National Music Centre in Calgary, Canada.
 Until recently The Music Department of the University of Saskatchewan, in Saskatoon, Canada, also possessed a Synthi 100.

-The BBC Radiophonic Workshop already had an informal relationship with EMS which went back as far back as 1964 and were familiar with products being developed.
+The BBC Radiophonic Workshop already had an informal relationship with EMS which went back as far as 1964 and were familiar with products being developed.
 They took delivery of an EMS Synthi 100 modular system in 1970 which had been modified to BBC specifications, dubbing it the "Delaware", after the name of the road outside the studio.
 Their composer Malcolm Clarke was one of its most enthusiastic users.
 One of the more notable scores he produced with the Synthi 100 was the incidental music for the 1972 Doctor Who serial The Sea Devils.

 The first classical electronic music LP album generated exclusively on the Synthi 100 was released by Composers Recordings, Inc. in 1975.
 Called "American Contemporary-Electronic Music" (CRI SD 335), it featured full LP side lengths of music from Barton McLean (Spirals) and Priscilla McLean (Dance of Dawn).

 The WDR Electronic Music Studio ordered a Synthi 100 in 1973, and it was delivered the next year It was used by Karlheinz Stockhausen in Sirius (1975–77), by Rolf Gehlhaar for Fünf deutsche Tänze (1975), by John McGuire for Pulse Music III (1978), and by York Höller for Mythos for 13 instruments, percussion, and electronic sounds (1979–80).

 The first one to be used in the USA was purchased by Stevie Wonder.
 Billy Corgan, longtime frontman of the Smashing Pumpkins, is also reported to own one.

 The University of Osnabrück, Germany, has a Synthi 100 variant labelled "Synthi 200" (since 1981).
 The same variant was bought in 1973 by the Bulgarian National Radio for the electronic music studio of Simo Lazarov.